-In the lower grades, students attend music class once a week in half groups, while Middle School students take music twice a week for half a year in 6th and 7th grades.
-8th graders may choose to specialize in music and participate in a three-day-a-week ensemble class.
+In the lower grades, students attend music class once a week, while Middle School students take music as a requirement in 6th grade, and an elective in 7th grades and 8th grades.
 Music is also offered in the After School Activities Program.

 Students are introduced to a range of artists while participating in a robust exploration of world art, and art as social justice work.
 Students have opportunities to research, analyze, emulate, and critique various works of art.
 Through this process they learn both technique and principles used in individual pieces.
 Art conversations support student awareness that art is a part of everyday life and surrounds us no matter where we go or how we live.
 It is typical for projects in the art studio to complement academic units in the classrooms.
 Artistic installations may be non-permanent, or revolve around group pieces in celebration of school themes.
 Creative thinking, experimentation, and the exchange of ideas are integral to the work.